What are the Causes, Symptoms and Treatment for Itchy Feet?

-Do you often find yourself scratching your feet incessantly, unable to find relief from that persistent itch?
-Itching in the feet can be incredibly bothersome and disruptive, but understanding its causes and exploring effective remedies can help alleviate this discomfort.
+Do you often find yourself scratching your feet, unable to get relief from that persistent itch?
+Foot itching can be both annoying and disruptive.
+However, understanding its causes and exploring effective remedies can help ease the discomfort.

 Causes for Itching Feet